rickosborne/cascades/md/18-2-8-daybreak.md

 For every person who left the lavatories and squeezed their way out past the line, another person got out of their seat and kept the queue from shrinking.
 Without realizing how much time had passed, I looked up to find the business-suited man in front of me.

-"Excuse me, miss," he said in a voice that went from normal volume to a whisper.
+"Excuse me," he said in a voice that went from normal volume to a whisper.
-"Lily.
+"Alex.
 I was wondering if you could do me a favor."
-He stepped into the galley with me, a tight enough fit when I know the other person.
+He stepped into the galley with me, a tight enough fit even when I know the other person.

 I knew what he wanted, but I had to let it play out.
 It took an act of will to not look at the clocks to mark the time, which might have been misinterpreted by the man.